Privacy Policy

 When you scan a barcode (UPC/EAN), the app sends the barcode number only — never any identifier of you or your device — to one or both of the following public product databases, in this order:

-Both providers may log the IP address of the request server-side as part of their normal operations, per their respective terms of service.
+Both providers may log the IP address of the request server-side as part of their normal operations, per their respective terms.
 InStock Kitchen does not control or have access to those server-side logs.

 Custom recipes

 The app lets you create your own recipes (name, description, ingredients, method, optional hero photo).
-Custom recipes you create are stored only on your device.
-They are not sent to any server, are not synced to anyone else's device, and are not visible to InStock Kitchen.
+Custom recipes you create are stored on your device and synced through your own private iCloud (see "iCloud sync").
+They are not sent to InStock Kitchen and are not visible to us during normal app use, unless you explicitly choose to share one using a recipe sharing feature below.

-Uninstalling the app deletes all custom recipes from your device.
+Uninstalling the app deletes all custom recipes from your device; the "Delete iCloud Data" option also removes the synced copy from your iCloud account.

 Recipe sharing